remnrem/luna-doc/docs/ref/summaries.md

 for that epoch), absolute maximum values and flatness (proportion of points of a similar value to the preceding value).

+<h3>Methods</h3>

+Hjorth parameters characterize signal dynamics in the time domain without requiring spectral transformation.
+Activity (H1) is the signal variance, quantifying amplitude.
+Mobility (H2) is the ratio of the standard deviation of the first derivative to the standard deviation of the signal, reflecting mean frequency content.
+Complexity (H3) is the ratio of the mobility of the first derivative to the mobility of the signal, reflecting frequency variability.
+These three parameters are computed over each epoch (and optionally the whole signal).
+Supplementary amplitude-based criteria — root mean square, proportion of clipped samples (at the ADC extremes), proportion of flat samples (near-zero successive differences), and proportion of samples exceeding a user-defined absolute threshold — can be added to provide a more complete characterization of signal quality.
+Optional nonlinear measures include Petrosian fractal dimension and permutation entropy, the latter computed across a range of embedding dimensions by default.

 <h3>Parameters</h3>

 Core parameters: